kismetwireless/kismet-web-docs/content/en/docs/api/device_views.md

 Device views in Kismet are optimized subsets of the global device list.

-Device views can by defined by PHY handlers, plugins, as part of the Kismet basic code, or by user-supplied data.
+Device views can be defined by PHY handlers, plugins, as part of the Kismet basic code, or by user-supplied data.

 Kismet uses device views to organize devices by capture interface, phy type, specific device type (like the phy80211 access point view), and more.